-Article 6 of the GDPR sets out six ‘lawful bases’ for processing Information which relates to an identified or identifiable natural person.....
-At least one of these must apply in order for data to be processed In data protection terms, it must satisfy one of the appropriate lawful basis for processing and must not contravene any other statutory or common law obligations.....
-Without a lawful basis then the organisation and the processing does not comply with Article 5′s principles of lawfulness and accountability.
+Article 6 of the GDPR sets out six ‘lawful bases’ for processing Information which relates to an identified or identifiable natural person..
+At least one of these must apply in order for data to be processed In data protection terms, 'lawfully' must satisfy one of the appropriate lawful basis for processing and must not contravene any other statutory or common law obligations..
+Without a lawful basis then the organisation and the processing does not comply with Article 5′s principles of lawfulness and Perhaps the most important GDPR principle, which requires controllers to take responsibility for complying with the GDPR and, document their compliance..

 If an organisation cannot demonstrate that one of the six bases applies, then processing those data is unlawful….